-Inorganic aluminum (Ali), toxic to fish and other gill-breathing organisms, is analyzed in soil solution, groundwater, and surface waters at the IM sites.
-Relatively high total Al concentrations occurred in the soil solution ( $0.5-3.4 \text{ mg L}^{-1}$ ), and fairly high concentrations ( $3.4 \text{ and } 1.5 \text{ mg L}^{-1}$ , respectively) occurred also in groundwater in the recharge areas at SE04 Gårdsjön and SE14 Aneboda.
-The stream water Altot-concentrations were between $0.5 \text{ and } 0.6 \text{ mg L}^{-1}$ at the three sites with low pH (4.4-4.8).
-The Altot concentrations were lower, approximately $0.27 \text{ mg L}^{-1}$ at the northern site SE16 Gammtratten with a pH of 5.6.
-Inorganic Al made up 27-60% of the total Al with the highest levels at low pH at SE15 Kindla and the lowest at SE16 Gammtratten, corresponding to $0.07-0.29 \text{ mg Al}i \text{ L}^{-1}$ .
-According to the SEPA classification system, the Ali concentrations at SE14 Aneboda and SE15 Kindla are considered extremely high, but moderate at SE04 Gårdsjön and SE16 Gammtratten.
+Inorganic aluminum (Al_i), toxic to fish and other gill-breathing organisms, is analyzed in soil solution, groundwater and surface waters at the IM sites.
+Relatively high total Al concentrations occurred in the soil solution ($0.6-1.7 \text{ mg L}^{-1}$) at the three southern sites.
+The stream water Al{tot}-concentrations were between 0.5 and 0.7 mg L-1 at the three sites with low pH (4.5-4.7).
+The Al{tot} concentrations were lower, approximately 0.27 mg L-1 at the northern site SE16 Gammtratten with a pH of 5.6.
+Inorganic Al made up 17-54% of the total Al with the highest levels at low pH at SE15 Kindla and the lowest at SE16 Gammtratten, corresponding to 0.06-0.28 mg Al_i L-1.
+According to the SEPA classification system, the Al_i concentrations at SE14 Aneboda and SE15 Kindla are considered extremely high, but moderate at SE04 Gårdsjön and SE16 Gammtratten.

+Concentrations of Fe and Mn were moderate with $\leq 1.5 \text{ mg L}^{-1}$ and $\leq 0.09 \text{ mg L}^{-1}$, respectively.
 The priority heavy metals Pb, Cd and Hg were still accumulating in the SE14 Aneboda catchment soils, while the stream concentrations were low compared with the levels causing biological effects.
-Only Pb had somewhat higher concentrations (1.3 mg L-1) compared with the established limits for ecological effects.
-Methyl mercury (HgMe) concentrations, only measured at SE14 Aneboda, was still relatively high creating prerequisites for bioaccumulation.
-In stream water, the mean Hgtot and HgMe concentrations were 11.2 ng L-1 and 1.1 ng L-1, respectively.
-About 20% of the Hgtot deposition was accumulated in the catchment soil.
-The 1.5 times higher concentrations of HgMe in stream water compared with in throughfall indicates ongoing methylation.
-SITES financed these heavy metal analyses.
+Only Pb had somewhat higher concentrations (1.1 mg L-1) compared with the established limits for ecological effects.
+Methyl mercury (Hg{Me}), only measured at SE14 Aneboda, was still relatively high creating prerequisites for bioaccumulation.
+In stream water, the mean Hg{tot} and Hg{Me} concentrations were 9.4 ng L-1 and 1.4 ng L-1, respectively.
+About 20% of the Hg{tot} deposition was accumulated in the catchment soil.
+The four times higher runoff of Hg{Me} in stream water 0.24 μg m-2, yr-1 compared with in throughfall indicates ongoing methylation.
+SITES financed the heavy metal analyses.

 In summary, the four Swedish IM sites show low ion concentrations and permanently acidic conditions in the aqueous media.
 In stream water, only the northern site SE16 Gammtratten had buffering capacity related to bicarbonate alkalinity.
 Organic matter has an impact on the water quality with respect to colour, metal complexation, and nutrient concentrations at all sites, but less at SE15 Kindla, where rapid soil water flow paths provide relatively low DOC concentrations but acidic waters.
 At SE14 Aneboda, the forest dieback provides a relatively high share of runoff as well as high nitrate concentrations compared with the other three sites.
+However, mainly low concentrations existed of inorganic nutrients ammonia, nitrate and phosphate.
 At SE04 Gårdsjön, deposition is strongly influenced by input from the sea.